Developing therapies to improve gut health

 - The combination of IBS, obesity, metabolic syndrome, insulin resistance, and type 2 diabetes delineates a large and rapidly growing patient population, and potential area for study on the impact of ERME

-Douglas is a founder and director of UK-based technology commercialisation group Anglo Scientific Ltd which has built a portfolio of high potential technology-based companies arising from leading research institutions.
+Douglas is a founder and director of UK-based technology commercialisation group Scientific Venture Partners Ltd which has built a portfolio of high potential technology-based companies arising from leading research institutions.